caps-tum/dbrew/README.md

 [![Build Status](https://travis-ci.org/caps-tum/dbrew.svg?branch=master)](https://travis-ci.org/caps-tum/dbrew)

+---

+**REMARK:** This repository no longer contains an LLVM-based binary optimizer, which has been moved [here](https://github.com/aengelke/binopt).
+The name DBrew only refers to the tracing binary rewriter.

+---

 This library allows application-controlled, explicit rewriting of functions at runtime on the binary level.
 The rewritten functions can be used instead of the original functions as drop-in replacements as they use the exact same